 Asphalt is the most popular pavement material used in different parts of the world due to the fact that it’s safe, durable, reusable, versatile, and relatively less expensive, among other benefits.
 However, not all types are similar.
 There are different forms of asphalt available, and they each serve different purposes, therefore, varying levels of quality.
+Contact our experts at any time to receive the help you need regarding driveway paving Charleston SC residents desire.
 Let’s take a quick look at some of the common types of asphalt and why you should consider them for your driveway.

 This asphalt mix is commonly seen when driving past most construction crews.
 Used mostly for patching and paving, Hot-Mix Asphalt, as its name implies, is better to work with whenever the temperature of the paving material (asphalt) is high.
 This type of asphalt mix is a permanent fix to a problem but should be used almost instantly after purchase.
 Because when the asphalt cools, it hardens, thus becoming increasingly difficult to use.

 - Commonly used for driveways and highways that experience heavier traffic owing to its flexibility.

 This is created similarly to hot-mix asphalt, but about 50-100°F lower.
 The main benefit of warm-mix asphalt over other forms of asphalt mixes is its eco-friendliness, as it requires less compacting pressure during construction, so it releases less CO2.
 While this asphalt mix seems to be more expensive, it is the best alternative for anyone who desires “green solutions.”